Ylianst/MeshCentralAssistant/readme.md

 -help:"Sample help request"  When specified, MeshCentral Assistant will issue a help request to to the server upon connection.
 -agentname:"Computer1"       When specified, this is the initial name that will be displayed on the server for this device.
 -connect                     If not specified in the .msh file (AutoConnect value) MeshCentral Assistant will automatically connect to the server.
+-noproxy                     When specified, HTTP proxies will not be used.
 ```

 MSH Format